ArpAg26/azure-postgreSQL-flexible-server-Module-7/content/modules/common/presenting-results/presenting-results.md

 2. If you have recorded a **demo**, please present it as a **GIF** or **MP4** file.
 These formats will help showcase the dynamic aspects of your work effectively.
 You can attach **GIF** or **MP4** files separately; you can also insert a **GIF** file into a **DOCX** file with other screenshots.
 3. Avoid attempting to pack screenshots into a GIF file.
 Such an approach may result in your assignment being returned for revision.
 4. Please add a **link** to the updated solution in a public Git repository to your PDF/DOCX file.
+5. For the Final Assignment (Module 11), a **video demo is mandatory**.
+Please record a screen capture covering the required User Journey.

 Please use the following sample file name format: **Lastname - Module X.pdf** (e.g.: Stepanov - Module 6.pdf).
 This will help in organizing and identifying your submissions easily.